 In this unit you will imagine the future or possible futures.
-You'll bring together your knowledge of the current and developing state of the industry, using skills developed in the Creative Industries unit, emerging technologies and media you investigated in the Creative Laboratory unit, together with the speculative ways of doing research, explored in the Innovative Methods unit.
+You'll bring together your knowledge of the current and developing state of the industry you are exploring in the Creative Industries together with the speculative ways of doing research, explored in the Innovative Methods unit.
 You will create a fiction that explores the future of advertising.

 Spring, Term Two

-Creative Industries (continued)
+- Creative Industries (continued)

 You might examine how the real and the digital can combine to create an impactful experience.
 You might investigate how stories change in an interactive voice space.
 Alongside this practice-research, you will use critical theory to analyse areas such as techno-capitalism, the materiality of the digital, the anthropocene, the power of narrative and language, as well as many other issues.

-In the Collaborative Unit you work with other students and an industry partner on a live brief.
+In the Collaborative Unit you work with other students across LCC

 Summer, Term Three